Last updated: 27th January 2022

 We may add a loyalty scheme linked to your account at a later date, this will also use consent as a basis for processing but we will request this consent separately, and you will still be able to have an account without joining the loyalty scheme.
 If you wish to hear about this please sign up to our mailing list.

 Our legal basis for this processing is legitimate interest.
 You’ve provided your email address to place an order and then not proceeded for some reason.
-We can’t be sure that this was a deliberate choice and so we want to make it easy for you to continue with your order.
+This is known as a soft opt-in.
+We can’t be sure that it was a deliberate choice to not proceed and so we want to make it easy for you to continue with your order.
 In case it was a deliberate choice to stop purchasing, we also allow you to opt-out of future emails.

 If you have completed a purchase, we will send you an email to ask you to review the product you bought.
-We want to be sure that whether you love your purchase or have a complaint, you can share your opinion with other customers.
+We want to be sure that whether you love your purchase or not, you can share your opinion with other customers.
+If something is wrong - please let us know so we can try and resolve the problem for you.

 Our legal basis for this processing is legitimate interest.
 You’ve provided your email address to place an order and we would like to be sure that you’re 100% satisfied with your order.

 We also use some specific information related to your visits, such as the timestamp of your visit, the page, or the product you viewed, where you are coming from (if you came to our store because you clicked on an advertisement or you just opened our direct link).
 This is very similar to the “essential information,” but we use it to provide you with a personalized experience.
-The information on your visit provides us with insights on your interests and allows us to send you relevant communications.
+The information on your visit provides us with insights on your interests and allows us to send you relevant communications if you have also opted into receiving marketing emails.

-The hashed data sent to Facebook and Pinterest allows you to remain anonymous unless you have separately consented to provide this same information to them directly, in which case it will be matched.
-You can read more about how this hashing process works on the Facebook’s advertising website
+The hashed data sent to third parties allows you to remain anonymous unless you have separately consented to provide this same information to them directly, in which case it will be matched.
+You can read more about how this hashing process works on Facebook’s advertising website.

 Our legal basis for this processing is Consent.
 We only process your personal data in this way if you have accepted our Targeting; Advertising cookies.